 As wintertime kicks off, we can all get excited for what it brings.
 Snow forts, snow ball fights, and snowmen!
 And, of course, cuddling up with loved ones to enjoy a hot cider and seasonal stories read aloud on the coldest of days.

-Celebrate the change of season with crafts, activities for indoors and out, and great educational resources for the whole family below.
-We’ll learn all about the Winter Solstice, explore what causes the seasons, and plan fun projects for the months ahead.
+Celebrate the change of season with crafts, videos, and activities for indoors and out that the whole family will enjoy.
+Learn all about the Winter Solstice, explore what causes the seasons and other cold weather phenomena, and plan for fun classroom projects in the months ahead with the great resources below.

 Jump to article sections: